sdobreff/advanced-analytics/readme.txt

 8. **Table manager operations** - Current table more detailed information and truncate and delete operations.

 == Changelog ==

+= 2.4.2 =
+Bug fix with missing variable in error class - special thanks to @lucianwpwhite.

 = 2.4.1 =
 Removed messages when WP_DEBUG_DISPLAY is enabled as it produces "headers already sent" notification.
 Tables view now supports Truncate operation (for all tables) and Drop operation (for non wp core tables).
 Deprecation WP functions improvements and better handling.
 Code optimizations.